Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Introduction

-In this paper, I address this question by studying how shocks travel in production networks.
+In this paper, I address these questions by studying how demand shocks travel in production networks.
 I investigate two fundamental forces.
-First, as supply chains become more complex, firms can become exposed to a wider array of destinations, allowing them to partially diversify risk away.
+First, as supply chains become more complex, firms can become exposed to a broader set of destinations, allowing them to partially diversify demand risk away.
 As a consequence, for a given set of shocks, more complex chains can be less volatile.
-Second, a force somewhat overlooked by economists often called the \textit{bullwhip effect}, according to which, in the presence of inventories, shocks can magnify as they travel across firms.
-The role of inventories as shock amplifiers or absorbers is of particular interest, as it is often discussed as a possible strategy to avoid prolonged disruptions in supply chains.
-If firms respond to uncertainty in demand and supply by building up larger stocks, they might contribute to higher volatility and shock propagation.
+Second, the presence of inventories, whose adjustment can absorb or amplify shocks as they travel along the supply chain.
+The role of inventories as shock amplifiers or absorbers is of particular interest, as it is often discussed as a strategy to avoid prolonged disruptions in supply chains.